sigpwned/popular-names-by-country-dataset/README.md

 ## The Dataset

-Since there wasn't one already -- or, at least, not one I could find -- I put together this dataset.
+Since there wasn't one already -- or, at least, not one I could find -- [I made one myself](https://xkcd.com/927/).
 It attempts to address the following needs:

 * Free -- This dataset is released under the Creative Commons CC0 license.
 * Popular names -- Included names are reported to be the most popular, by country.
 Each name includes a count of people with the name within the country when available.